mskarha/massinteractioncontrol/README.md

 Max patch accompanying project described at http://mattskarha.com/20201204/mass-interaction.

-Be sure to download all files using git clone or .zip download and follow instructions embedded in patch for loading interp.jso file.
+Be sure to download all files using git clone or .zip download, open MAIN.maxpat and follow instructions embedded in patch for loading interp.jso file.